ravelox/pimidi/README.md

 network.local.port
 	Local listening port for accepting MIDI events.
 	Default is 5006.
-network.max_connections
+service.ipv4
+	Indicate whether Avahi service should use IPv4 addresses.
+Default is yes. service.ipv6
+	Indicate whether Avahi service should use IPv6 addressed.
+Default is no. network.max_connections
 	Maximum number of incoming connections that can be stored.
 	Default is 8.
 service.name
 	Name used in the zeroconf definition for the RTP MIDI service.
 	Default is 'raveloxmidi'.
-network.socket_timeout
+remote.connect
+	Name of remote service to connect to. client.name
+	Name to use when connecting to remote service.
+If not defined, service.name will be used. network.socket_timeout
 	Polling timeout for the listening sockets.
 	Default is 30 seconds.
-run_as_daemon
+discover.timeout
+	Length of time in seconds to wait for new remote services to be seen.
+Default is 5 seconds. run_as_daemon
 	Specifies that raveloxmidi should run in the background.
 	Default is yes.